 In 2003, ADEQ completed a Source Water Assessment for the Town of Marana Water Department's drinking water wells.
 This assessment reviewed the adjacent land uses that may pose a risk to the water sources.
-Based on the information currently available on the hydrogeologic settings of and the adjacent land uses that are in the specified proximity of the drinking water source(s) of this public water system, the department has given a low risk designation for the degree to which this public water system drinking water source(s) are protected.
-A low risk designation indicates that most source water protection measures are either already implemented, or the hydrogeology is such that the source water protection measures will have little impact on protection.
+Based on the information currently available on the hydrogeologic settings and the adjacent land uses that are in the specified proximity of the drinking water source(s) of this public water system, the Arizona Department of Environmental Quality (ADEQ) has given a high risk designation for the degree to which this public water system drinking water source(s) are protected.
+A designation of high risk indicates there may be additional source water protection measures which can be implemented on the local level.
+This does not imply that the source water is contaminated nor does it mean that contamination is imminent.
+Rather, it simply states that land use activities or hydrogeologic conditions exist that make the source water susceptible to possible future contamination.
 Further source water assessment documentation can be obtained by contacting ADEQ.